Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 ==The way i see family firms is that we should not have small companies like mine as a family firm.
 My cousin is a suppleant, but I run it together with a friend from KTH==

+Next time we will do a case on este lauder which is a family firm